camillacabTO/Electronics-Insurance-Management-System-Java/README.md

 Includes: Authorization, Authentication, Sessions etc

-Final Projects tho the PRO864 class at Seneca College (Toronto,ON)
+Final Projects of the PRO684 (E-Commerce Fundamentals using Java Web Application) course at Seneca College (Toronto, ON)